ByteworksHomeLab/spring-ai-lab/README.md

 You need to export variables into your terminal or IDE runtime environment.
 The [docker-compose.yml](docker-compose.yml) and [application.yml](src%2Ftest%2Fresources%2Fapplication.yml) files both need environment variables to be set.

 It's more convenient to run the variable exports inside a script file.
-Put the export statements in a file named `env.sh` at the root of the project, like this:
+Put the export statements in a file named `.env` at the root of the project, like this:

 ```shell